 Faced with the lack of data, traditional approaches are becoming increasingly complex, with the introduction of notions such as “discrimination in autonomy”, based on opinion surveys, focusing on the role of individual initiatives in reducing inequalities, with public authorities simply being a repressive barrier to this individual will.
 There is consequently a change of register, from inequalities to perceptions of inequalities.

 In all these debates, there is very little talk about causes, which in particular stem from public policies and failure to respect economic and social rights.
 In discussing the observation, potential solutions – the other side of the mirror – are not put into perspective.

-By way of illustration, the study on informal employment in 13 Arab countries, which I presented on 3 October 2016 to the Delhi group of experts of the International Labour Office (ILO), shows that the bulk of informal employment is wage work – and not self-entrepreneurship –, and that in Lebanon, for example, 37% of workers are migrants, most informal, with 18% of Syrians, 6% of Palestinians and 13% of other nationalities, mainly made up of domestic workers from Ethiopia or Indonesia.
+By way of illustration, the study on informal employment in 13 Arab countries, which I presented on 3 October 2016 to the Delhi group of experts of the International Labour Office, shows that the bulk of informal employment is wage work – and not self-entrepreneurship.
+In Lebanon, for example, 37% of workers are migrants, mostly informal: 18% of Syrians, 6% of Palestinians and 13% of other nationalities, mainly made up of domestic workers from Ethiopia or Indonesia.
 In Bahrain, the share of migrants stands at 73% of workers.
 Most do not benefit from social protection, despite their legal status.
 60% of them have been in the country for less than a year.
 Yet a year of residence is required before being entitled to these rights.